-I’m not trying to scare you, or discourage you from coming to Belize.
-I’m only trying to make you aware of the facts.
+I’m not trying to scare or discourage you from coming to Belize; I’m only trying to make you aware of the facts.

 This isn’t the US, with its massive police forces, alarm companies with response teams, or firearms in every home.
-This is Belize, where most of the police carry clubs or nothing.
+This is Belize, where most of the police carry clubs or nothing at all.

-Your best defense is knowledge, good safety preparation, and defense.
+Your best defense when learning how to stay safe in Belize is knowledge, good safety preparation, and defense.

-Make it difficult for anyone to see you entering/leaving your home.
-Make your home hard to enter, and hard to get to you if they do enter.
+Make it difficult for anyone to see you entering or leaving your home.
+Ensure that your home is hard to enter, and make it difficult for someone to reach you if they do get in.
 Get to know your neighbors, the local police, and volunteer in community actions.

 And remember – your home reflects you!

 If you want to fit in around these small Belizean communities, build something simple that looks less “wealthy” than some giant mansion.
-If you were a burglar, what would you target?
+After all, if you were a burglar, what would you target?

-If you build a giant home to rent it out because you’ll hardly be there, do you think crooks will know that whoever is renting it will have cash?
+If you build a giant home to rent out because you’ll hardly be there, do you think crooks will know that whoever is renting it will have cash or not?